chaoman/snapshotHTML/README.md

 # snapshotHTML
-A website that takes a snapshop of a website in PNG format as well as output the snapshot to PDF
+A website that takes a snapshop of a website and output to HTML, PNG and PDF format.
+It uses Qt's wkhtmltoimage engine.